April 2026

 The post-acute care segment is expected to grow at the fastest CAGR in the market during the forecast period due to increasing demand for coordinated care after hospitalization.
 EHRs help post-acute facilities manage patient transitions, monitor recovery, and share data with hospitals and physicians.
 Rising home healthcare services, rehabilitation centers, and government initiatives promoting continuity of care further drive rapid adoption in this segment.

-Professional Services
+| Professional Services | 30% |

-The professional services segment held the highest market share in the hospital electronic health records market in 2025 due to the growing need for implementation, training, and support services.
+The professional services segment held the highest market share of 30% in the hospital electronic health records market in 2025 due to the growing need for implementation, training, and support services.
 Hospitals and healthcare providers rely on these services to ensure smooth EHR deployment, optimize workflows, maintain compliance, and enhance staff proficiency.
 The increasing complexity of EHR systems and the demand for customized solutions further drive the dominance of professional services in the market.

 Subscription